 - 1. Accreditation, signifying that the program meets all FEPAC Standards.
 This status may be awarded to programs seeking either initial or renewal of accreditation.
-The award of accreditation or re-accreditation is for a five (5) year period. - 2.
-Notice of Concern, signifying the program, while it currently meets FEPAC Standards, is in danger of being found out of compliance with one or more Standards. - 3.
+The award of accreditation or re-accreditation is for a five (5) year period. - Notice of Concern, signifying the program, while it currently meets FEPAC Standards, is in danger of being found out of compliance with one or more Standards. - 3.
 Conditional Accreditation, signifying that the Commission has identified some weakness(es) in the program that the program must correct within a time frame specified by the Commission.
 The time frame may not exceed two (2) years.
 This status may be assigned to programs seeking initial accreditation or reaccreditation. - 4.
 Probation, signifying that the Commission has determined that an accredited program no longer meets one or more of the Standards and must take corrective action to come into compliance with the Standard(s) within a time frame specified by the Commission.
 The time frame may not exceed two (2) years.
 This status may only be assigned to currently accredited programs. - 5.
 Denial of Accreditation, signifying that the Commission has determined that the program does not meet the Standards.
 This status may be assigned only to programs seeking initial accreditation. - 6.
 Revocation of Accreditation, signifying that the Commission has determined that the program does not substantially meet the Standards.
-This status may be assigned only to accredited programs that are seeking renewal of accreditation or that have been determined, as the result of a complaint, the review of an Annual Report, or some other action during a period of accreditation, to be in substantial noncompliance with the Standards.
+This status may be assigned only to accredited programs that are seeking renewal of accreditation or that have been determined, as the result of a complaint, the review of an Annual Report, or some other action during a period of accreditation, to be in substantial noncompliance with the Standards. - 7.
+Show Cause, signifying that the program has been found to be in non-conformance with one or more standards and is being given a set period of time to provide good cause for why they should not receive an immediate adverse action.

-3.10 ENFORCEMENT OF STANDARDS AND POLICIES AND PROCEDURES
+3.10.
+ENFORCEMENT OF STANDARDS AND POLICIES AND PROCEDURES